ocaml-ppx/ppx_deriving/README.md

   * Need to handle polymorphism?
 Use [Ppx_deriving.poly_fun_of_type_decl](http://whitequark.github.io/ppx_deriving/Ppx_deriving.html#VALpoly_fun_of_type_decl) for derived functions, [Ppx_deriving.poly_arrow_of_type_decl](http://whitequark.github.io/ppx_deriving/Ppx_deriving.html#VALpoly_arrow_of_type_decl) for signatures, and [Ppx_deriving.poly_apply_of_type_decl](http://whitequark.github.io/ppx_deriving/Ppx_deriving.html#VALpoly_apply_of_type_decl) for "forwarding" the arguments corresponding to type variables to another generated function.
   * Need to display a full path to a type, e.g. for an error message?
 Use [Ppx_deriving.path_of_type_decl](http://whitequark.github.io/ppx_deriving/Ppx_deriving.html#VALpath_of_type_decl).
   * Need to apply a sequence or a binary operator to variant, tuple or record elements?
 Use [Ppx_deriving.fold_exprs](http://whitequark.github.io/ppx_deriving/Ppx_deriving.html#VALfold_exprs).
-  * Don't forget to invoke the option parser (TBD) even if you don't have any options.
-This way, it would display an error to the user if they pass any option.
+  * Don't forget to display an error message if your plugin doesn't parse any options.

 License
 -------